ckeditor/ckeditor5/packages/ckeditor5-undo/docs/features/undo-redo.md

 ## Demo

 Use the demo below to try out the undo and redo mechanism.
 Play around with the content.
-Try introducing some changes and then use the toolbar buttons to undo {@icon @ckeditor/ckeditor5-undo/theme/icons/undo.svg Undo} or redo {@icon @ckeditor/ckeditor5-undo/theme/icons/redo.svg Redo} them.
+Try introducing some changes and then use the toolbar buttons to undo {@icon @ckeditor/ckeditor5-core/theme/icons/undo.svg Undo} or redo {@icon @ckeditor/ckeditor5-core/theme/icons/redo.svg Redo} them.

 Alternatively, use the well-known keyboard shortcut <kbd>Ctrl</kbd> + <kbd>Z</kbd> (this would be <kbd>Cmd</kbd> + <kbd>Z</kbd> on Mac) for undo.
 For redo, you can use either <kbd>Ctrl</kbd> + <kbd>Y</kbd> or <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>Z</kbd> (respectively with <kbd>Cmd</kbd> on Mac).

 {@snippet features/undo-redo}

 <info-box info>
 	This demo only presents a limited set of features.
-Visit the {@link examples/builds/full-featured-editor full-featured editor example} to see more in action.
+Visit the {@link examples/builds/full-featured-editor feature-rich editor example} to see more in action.
 </info-box>

 ## Additional feature information